UPPMAX/HPC-python/docs/day3/seaborn-new.rst

 In all cases, once Seaborn or the module that provides it is loaded, it can be imported directly in Python.
-The typical abbreviation in online documentation is ``sns``, but for those of us who never watched The West Wing, any sensible abbrevation will do.
+The typical abbreviation in online documentation is ``sns``, but for those of us who never watched The West Wing, any sensible abbreviation will do.
 Here we use ``sb``.

 .. attention::